 Treatment of Varicose Veins

-8. Varicose veins – The oil seems to reduce inflammation and improve circulation.
+8. The oil seems to reduce inflammation and improve circulation.

 Bee Sting Remedy

-9. Bee Stings – A common remedy is to make a paste of the oil and bentonite clay then apply it directly to the bee sting.
+9. A common remedy is to make a paste of the oil and bentonite clay then apply it directly to the bee sting.

-10. Hemorrhoids – Its anti-inflammatory properties relieve the burning and stinging associated with hemorrhoids.
+10. Its anti-inflammatory properties relieve the burning and stinging associated with hemorrhoids.

 St. John’s Wort Research

 While research continues, we do know that this herb has been used for healing for centuries.
-There is still much to learn about how it works, but you can easily recognize St. John’s Wort oil by its striking red color.
-Use common sense and check with your physician first, especially if you are taking medication or are pregnant.
-Nerdy references listed below.
+There is still much to learn about how it works, but you can easily recognize this oil by its striking red color.

 - Effect of topical application of Hypericum perforatum extract (St. John’s wort) on skin sensitivity to solar simulated radiation